dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 Before starting development on this application you need to do the following:

+1. Ensure you are using the correct Node.js version.
+The currently-supported version is specified in the [.nvmrc](.nvmrc) file.
+It is recommended you install nvm and use it to manage your Node.js version.
+With nvm installed you can install and use the correct Node.js version by running `nvm install` in this directory.
 1. Install the necessary dependencies: `npm install`

 ### Linting